 10) Run a full Forensic Analysis application like Encase/Nuix/FTK/Axiom.

-12) Run Remote Capture from unopened laptops - Intel-Based CPU (supplied with this unit).
+12) Run Remote Capture from unopened laptops - Intel-Based CPU/Mac CPU.

 13) Use the Thunderbolt 3.0 port to capture data from USB 3.2 storage devices, Mac via Thunderbolt 2/3 port or 1394 port, or connect to 10 GbE network with the use of TB3.0 to 10GbE adapter.